-3 points: If you completed the assignment before its due date and your assignment initially fulfilled ALL the requirements.
+3 points: If you completed the assignment before its due date AND your INITIAL assignment fulfilled ALL the requirements.

-2 points: If you completed the assignment before its due date AND you corrected your initial assignment to fulfill ALL the assignment's requirements within one week after its due date.
+2 points: If you completed the assignment before its due date BUT your INITIAL assignment didn't fulfill all the requirements.
+However, you corrected your INITIAL assignment to fulfill ALL the requirements ANYTIME before one week after the due date.

-1 point: If you didn't complete the assignment before its due date but you did complete the assignment within one week after its due date OR if you completed the assignment before its due date but your assignment didn't fulfill ALL the requirements and you didn't correct your assignment to fulfill ALL the requirements within one week after the assignment's due date.
+1 point: If you didn't complete the assignment before its due date BUT you did complete the assignment before one week after the due date.
+OR if you completed the assignment before its due date BUT your INITIAL assignment didn't fulfill ALL the requirements AND you didn't correct your INITIAL assignment to fulfill ALL the requirements ANYTIME before one week after the due date.

-O points: If you still haven't completed the assignment one week after its due date.
+O points: If you still haven't completed the assignment one week after the due date.

-Your final course grade will be the percentage of points you earn from the 252 total points available to earn, using the grading scale below:
+Your final course grade will be the percentage of points you earn from the available 252 total points, using the grading scale below:

-A .....
-94.00 - 100.00% BC ...
+A 94.00 - 100.00% BC ...
 79.00 - 83.99%